 The Music Ed students were quickly won over by the fact that we had arranged for so much in-class contact with the CS students, which resulted in substantial bonding between students who would normally never come into contact with each other.

 You may also wish to consider building in time for the students to evaluate each other’s work.
 Peer to peer feedback is invaluable to the learning process, particularly so with a diverse group of students with different strengths.
-As previously suggested with regard to the definition of computational thinking we sometimes get hampered by our habits and modes of thinking.
+As previously suggested with regard to the definition of computational thinking we sometimes get hampered by our habits of mind and modes of thinking.
 Getting students to think about solutions from another person’s perspective will help in developing their analytical thinking skills, one of the benefits of a computational thinking mindset.
 In our case, when the teams were required to present their work, we did it as one class.
 This made it possible for CS students to comment on the work of and give feedback to the music students, and vice-versa.
 In addition, the students developed an appreciation for the differences in thinking and learning styles and the creative thinking that formed a common link between them.
 This was confirmed by comments in another student’s journal:

 … I feel that this time we have more support from the professors involved and that the CS students are more into the idea.
 I like how the project has benefits for both sides.
 It allows us to be able to think back to the beginnings of notation and to communicate our ideas with little to no explanation to people who have no musical background.
 For the CS students, they get a taste of what it is like to work for a client and to interact with people to give them a final product that is efficient.

 What resulted was a successful collaboration all around, based on what, for the most part, fits the definition of an interdisciplinary project.
-The general sentiment of the Music Ed class with regard to this new collaboration was summed up by one student:
+The general sentiment of the Music Ed class with regard to this new collaboration, was summed up by one student:

 Boy, do I really like to have the CS students in our class!
 I feel we are really becoming one class, not just two classes in the same room.
 It’s great to have other voices in the class, and to provide perspective from students outside the music department.